 If you would like a greater boost in your immune system, you can gradually increase your fasting window by switching your plan to 16/8 and if you’re OK with that, you can gradually increase your fasting hours to 18/6 or 20/4 fasting plans.
 But note that long hours of fasting may not be suitable for everyone so don’t push yourself too hard simply go with the plan that you can easily stick to.
 Fasting Kompanion can guide you on the road to discovering the best intermittent fasting schedule for you and can help along the way with its science-backed blog articles on intermittent fasting, nutrition, and wellness and with its other tools that can help you with your unique fasting journey.

 To sum up

-If you are affected by a serious illness like cancer, checking in with your doctor before beginning intermittent fasting is also vital, as fasting may not be beneficial for specific cancer types or all cancer stages.
+But if you are or have been affected by a serious illness like cancer, checking in with your doctor before beginning intermittent fasting is vital, as fasting may not be beneficial for specific cancer types or all cancer stages.
 The same thing applies to other serious diseases too.
-Kompanion will ease your fasting journey with its science-backed blog articles on intermittent fasting, nutrition, and wellness – and with its other tools that can help you on your unique fasting journey.